Dasharo/docs/docs/transparent-validation/sd-wire/usage-validation.md

         ```
         dpkg -L libftdi1-dev
         ```
-        If library is installed, after typing the above command you will see information about the paths to the library components.
+        If the library is installed, after typing the above command you will see information about the paths to the library components.
     * popt development library is installed.
 To do this, open the terminal and type the following command:
         ```
         dpkg -L libftdi1-dev
         ```
-        If library is installed, after typing the above command you will see information about the paths to the library components.
+        If the library is installed, after typing the above command you will see information about the paths to the library components.
     * cmake binary tool is installed.
 To do this, open the terminal and type the following command:
         ```
         cmake --version
         ```
-        If tool is installed, after typing the above command you will see information about the installed on your computer cmake version.
+        If the tool is installed, after typing the above command you will see information about the installed on your computer cmake version.

     If any above-mentioned requirements are not met - go to point 3.
 If they are